artainmo/web-development/backend/websockets/README.md

 If the handshake is done over HTTPS instead of HTTP, TLS will also be used for the websocket, making it more secure, and it will become wss:// instead of ws.

+See chat-websockets project to learn how to use the javascript ws package to create websockets.